 You can make cornbread casserole for any occasion.
 It’s not only a hearty treat for a cozy night in but also works just as great for bigger holiday parties.
 You can even use any uneaten bits for breakfast or a light meal the next day.

-Make your busy mornings a whole easier with this breakfast casserole recipe.
-You can put it together the night before then simply reheat the next morning.
+Make your busy mornings a whole easier with this make-ahead breakfast meal.
+You can put this casserole together the night before and reheat it the following day.
 It’s also a quick and easy way to take full advantage of your leftover cornbread.

 This recipe uses regular ingredients that you would eat for breakfast like eggs, cheese, sausage, and bacon so you don’t have to think too much about the preparation.
 Just gather the foods and leave the hard work to your oven.